Mrgaton/FFMPEGDownload/README.md

-"# FFMEPGDownload"
+# FFMEPGDownload"

-is just ffmepg but compressed
+Is just ffmepg but compressed